Anne of Denmark and her African servants: Anne of Denmark and a groom at Oatlands

 The man depicted in Paul van Somer's 1617 portrait of Anne of Denmark may have been a member of Anne of Denmark's household in England, a page, groomsman or groom rider of the royal stable.
 His costume may be the scarlet and gold livery of the House of Oldenburg, the royal dynasty of Denmark.
 His name has not yet been discovered.
 Records of the royal stable survive, naming some of the grooms and riders who attended Anne of Denmark and the fees and livery payments they received.
-Three years after Anne's death, the Earl of Salisbury gave six shillings to an African servant at Theobalds House, to "the blackemor att Theoballs".
+Three years after Anne's death, in 1622, the Earl of Salisbury gave six shillings to an African servant at Theobalds House, to "the blackemor att Theoballs".

 The painting shows the queen with her dogs in the park at Oatlands Palace near Weybridge in Surrey.
-Anne of Denmark owned Italian greyhounds.
-The diplomat Ralph Winwood obtained special greyhounds for her hunting from Jacob van den Eynde, Governor of Woerden.
-The gate seen in the background was built by Inigo Jones who provided designs for the costumes and scenery of her masques.
-The portrait may have been intended to bolster Anne of Denmark's image as queen consort in the year her husband left her London for a return visit to Scotland.
-The inclusion of the African groom in the picture may have been intended to heighten the queen's authority and regal stature, "by gazing towards her with an air of servitude and adoration, he invites the viewer to follow suit and defer to the queen consort of England".
+Anne of Denmark owned Italian Greyhounds.
+The diplomat Ralph Winwood obtained special greyhounds for her hunting from Jacob van den Eynde, Governor of Woerden, and she also requested dogs via the French ambassador Boderie.
+It is thought she is ready to mount and set out to hunt hares, and she had hunted hares and deer as a child in Denmark.
+The gate seen in the background leads from the hunting grounds into the palace gardens.
+It was built by John Trevor to the designs of Inigo Jones.
+Jones provided designs for the costumes and scenery of her masques.

+Paul van Somer's portrait may have been intended to bolster Anne of Denmark's image as queen consort in the year her husband left her London for a return visit to Scotland.
+The inclusion of the African groom in the picture may have been intended as an accessory to queenship, heightening the queen's authority and regal stature, and "by gazing towards her with an air of servitude and adoration, he invites the viewer to follow suit and defer to the queen consort of England".

+A groom of African heritage in livery costume at Welbeck Abbey, engraved for William Cavendish, L'Art de dresser les chevaux.

+Queen Victoria's dog Cherry barked at the painted greyhounds in 1838 when the picture was at Windsor.
+The 19th-century historian Agnes Strickland identified the servant as Anne's "black-a-moor groom".
+He wears a lace-edged collar, a red doublet patterned with gold braid and red ties, red bag breeches banded with darker red fabric, silver grey hose, and shoes with a pink bow.
+His white cuff is visible at the front pommel of the saddle and he holds the reins.
+A groom is shown in a similar pose in an earlier picture by Robert Peake the Elder, Henry Frederick, Prince of Wales, with Sir John Harington in the Hunting Field, 1603 now at the Metropolitan Museum of Art.
+Another version of Peake's picture, now in the Royal Collection, includes Robert Devereux, 3rd Earl of Essex.